 As the second to last state to enact a breach notification law, South Dakota finally joined the 21st century in security practices.
 The law defines personal information and protected information, breach notice requirements, and penalties of fines up to $10,000 per violation.

 The Oregon legislature voted to broaden the scope of its existing Breach Notification Law.
-Additionally, reporting requirements were strengthen to “no later than 45 day and without delay.”
+Additionally, reporting requirements were strengthened to “no later than 45 day and without delay.”

 A separate amendment was made to Oregon’s Information Security Law.
 Once again, the scope was adjusted and now includes those who have control and access to personal data.
 The added data security requirement addresses many industry best practices such as, risk assessments, access reviews, hardening standards and more.

 In March, Iowa enacted a law that specifically protects the information of students from kindergarten through 12th grade.
 This legislation requires internet sites, online services, online applications and mobile applications to implement and maintain security practices while prohibiting the sale of a student’s personal information.